Patan Devi: Chhoti Patan Devi

 This temple is situated in the Chowk area of Patna City and once was considered as the main presiding deity of Patna.
 Over the years it has slipped to the second position of eminence, after the Bari Patan Devi temple, as city's presiding deity, with epithet 'Choti' (smaller) to the more popular one, the Bari (bigger) Patan Devi.
 But a historian called Buchanan was very specific in stating that it was this very temple (Choti Patendevi) which held the primary position as the city's presiding deity during 18th and early 19th century.

 The present temple does not seem to be of any great antiquity.
 The images inside the temple, if Buchanan is to be believed, were installed by Man Singh, the famous general of the Mughal emperor Akbar.
 The temple, however, houses a host of intact and severed Brahmanical images, including, Ganesh, Vishnu and Surya.
 Beyond the temple, but within its precincts, lie in open fragments of door jumbs/lintels and yet other set of images.
 Of these, an impressive, but broken sun-image is the most prominent.
-According to many historians, it is very likely that some early medieval temple was built here sometime in 9th-11th Century A.D. and these fragmentary stray sculptural/structural relics are only its ruins.
+According to many historians, it is very likely that some early medieval temple was built here sometime in 9th-11th Century CE and these fragmentary stray sculptural/structural relics are only its ruins.
 Probably, these were reinstalled in a new temple, built during the 16th-17th century by Man Singh.
 But authentic information on this count is woefully wanting.

 Important festivals

 As in many other places, a mela is also held near these temples at the time of Vijayadashmi.
 On Saptami, Ashtami and Navami (Durga Puja)during the mela about 1000 people come to offer prayers daily at either of the two temples.
 Visitors generally bring sweets, garlands and fruits to offer to the deities.
 The priest of the temple takes some quantity of the prasad and returns the rest to the devotees.
 He marks their forehead with Rori (red powder).
 The devotees also give some money to the priest as dakshina.

-As regards the routine of the rituals, the deity is daily bathed morning and evening and this is followed by offerings of prasad (fruits and sweetmeats etc.) and aarti with the usual reciting of hymns by the priest, accompanied by the ringing of bells.
+As regards the routine of the rituals, the deity is daily bathed morning and evening and this is followed by offerings of prasad (fruits and sweetmeats etc.) and aarti with the usual reciting of mantras by the priest, accompanied by the ringing of bells.